 Timeliness.
 The Editors shall process all manuscripts in a timely manner, which includes sending manuscripts for peer review, ensuring the manuscripts are adequately and fairly reviewed, the authors are given sufficient time to respond and revise, and electronic and print versions of completed manuscripts are released as soon as possible and within the scheduled publication date of each issue of the Journal.
 Authors will be informed of manuscript rejection as soon as the decision is made.

 Manuscript rejection.
-The Editors will reject manuscripts based on unethical research or research conduct, unscientific content, reviewer recommendation, and other unacceptable manuscript content or style, as well as past-due responses to requests for revision or corrections.
+The Editors will reject manuscripts based on unethical research or research misconduct, unscientific content, reviewer recommendation, and other unacceptable manuscript content or style, as well as past-due responses or non-response to requests for revision or corrections.

 Mediate Conflicts.
 Any conflict arising during or from the review, revision and publication of any manuscript shall be managed appropriately by the Editors, or delegated to relevant institutions.
 Conflicts arising from research misconduct will be managed accordingly.
 Concerns of readers with the scientific content or other errors of a published article may be shared publicly through the publication of open letters, along with the author’s response, as the editors deemed appropriate.